gmm-code/gmm-code/README.md

-# Hey, I'm Guilherme 👨‍💻 | Python & AI Enthusiast
+# Hey, I'm Guilherme 👨‍💻
 Passionate about coding and AI.
 Always learning, always building.

 > *"I can do all things through Christ who strengthens me."*